This blog was updated in October 2020 with the most up-to-date information.

 - Continuous quality-improvement initiatives

-- Adequate resources, in the form of nursing experts
+- Consultation and resources in the form of nursing experts

 - Nurses that are empowered to work autonomously